StetHD/tarifa-book/settings/index.md

 #### www project templates

-You can also add custom www project template, `tarifa create` will show them:
+You can also add custom www project templates, `tarifa create` will show them:

 ``` yaml
 templates: